Understanding the k-Nearest Neighbors Model

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's create our model, train it, check its predictions.
-We'll call it k and n model and it's the k neighbors classifier and we pass it n neighbors of 3.
-Run that code block and now we'll train it or the other term for that is fit it.
-Fit it to the data and we'll give it the X-train data and the answers for the X-train data.
+Let's create our model, train it, and check its predictions.
+We'll call it `knn_model`, and it's the K Neighbors Classifier, and we pass it `n_neighbors=3`.
+Run that code block, and now we'll train it—or the other term for that is fit it.
+Fit it to the data by giving it the `X_train` data and the corresponding answers for the `X_train` data.

 And our model is trained.
 What we get back is a model.
 Now let's actually take a look at these predictions.

-We'll say I want you to now do, I want you to now give me some predictions based on some training, sorry, some test data.
-Hey, okay, given these flowers without the answer, what is your prediction as to where each one fits?
-Let's print out model predictions and it's those predictions and the correct answers and we'll make a list out of y test to do that.
+We'll say I want you to now give me some predictions based on some test data.
+Hey, okay, given these flowers without the answers, what is your prediction as to where each one fits?
+Let's print out the model predictions, the predicted values, and the correct answers, and we'll make a list out of `y_test` to do that.
 All right, let's check that out.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.